About Jesse Chen

 Boardroom.
 Jungle.
 Same principles.

-Strength isn’t built through comfort.
-It’s built through disciplined confrontation with yourself.
-Under structure.
+Stability isn’t built through comfort.
+It’s built through repeated exposure to pressure.

 Leadership doesn’t only operate in conference rooms.